-- malevolent (deliberately harmful; devilish, evil) and clannish (loyal to themselves only, anti-universalist, a tribal fifth-column wherever they are, not to be trusted); - all-powerful (they shape history, are in control of societies, start wars, etc); - conspirators (exercising an immense but hidden, power by string-pulling and conspiracy, always 'up to something'); - liars (about both their hidden power and about antisemitism as a concept, always 'crying wolf' about the latter to close down criticism of the former; - base (an arch-exploiter, a super-materialist, an arch-capitalist, an antispiritual, humourless, calculating money-grubber); - an obstacle to Utopia (the Jew is in the way, stopping oneness with God or world peace or Eine Volk or World Communism or Universalism); - a dangerous free-thinker (respecting no traditions, holding nothing sacred, a dissolvent eating away at every organic or volkish nation: a 'rootless cosmopolitan'); - uniquely violent, vengeful and bloodthirsty.
+- malevolent (deliberately harmful; devilish, evil) and clannish (loyal to themselves only, anti-universalist, a tribal fifth-column wherever they are, not to be trusted); - all-powerful (they shape events, are in control of societies, wars, history etc); - conspirators (exercising an immense but hidden, power by stringpulling and conspiracy, always 'up to something'); - liars (about both their hidden power and about antisemitism as a concept, always 'crying wolf' about antisemitism to close down criticism of their hidden power); - base (an arch-exploiter, a super-materialist, an arch-capitalist, an anti-spiritual, humourless, calculating money-grubber); - an obstacle to Utopia (the Jew is in the way, stopping oneness with God or world peace or Eine Volk or World Communism or Universalism);

+- a dangerous free-thinker (respecting no traditions, holding nothing sacred, a dissolvent eating away at every organic or volkish nation: a 'rootless cosmopolitan'); - uniquely violent, vengeful and bloodthirsty.

 It's quite a rumour, this rumour about the Jews.
+15